GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="9">
   <li>
-    <span style="font-weight: 400"> Â Â Does search works only on dataset name and description or the actual content as well?</span>
+    <span style="font-weight: 400">   Does search works only on dataset name and description or the actual content as well?</span>
   </li>
 </ol>